AkhilAgg777/LLD/notes.md

 Assignment
 1.)Make GenerateTicketRequestDto only take entry_gate_id and vehicle_type and vehicle_number
- -save the vehicle in the database(VehicleRepository) -fetch the gate with that Id(EntryGateRepository)
+ -save the vehicle in the database(VehicleRepository) (Fine even if you don't implement this) -fetch the gate with that Id(EntryGateRepository)

 2.)Implement GenerateBill